KatarzynaBanach/Dataflow-Sales-Pipeline-/README.md

 Change variables in files:
 * _init_settings.sh_ (CLIENT_BUCKET_NAME - to the same name as given in _main.tf_ to bucket _client_data_)
-* _config.yaml_ (buckets' names to the same names as given in _main.tf_)
+* _config.yaml_ (buckets' names to the same names as given in _main.tf_) (You can changes also other variables if needed - important it that it the best practice to stick to the same region for all resouces within one project)

 Now when all infastructure is set and variables are appropriate the pipeline can be run:
 * either directly in cloud shell with proper parameters: